bencevans/VMCPHP/README.markdown

 VMCPHP<small> - VMC Library in PHP</small>
 -

-VMCPHP is built to ry and replicate the VMC Library as closely as possible.
+VMCPHP is built to replicate the VMC Library as closely as possible.

 Example <small>- Printing HTML List of Apps
 -